-The elite detachment of combat divers, Kommando Spezialkräfte Marine (KSM) is a special unit of commandos of the German Navy that may serve as Germany’s response to the US Navy SEALs.
-Against the background of the current situation in the world (cold wars, sea piracy, etc.), KSM acts as an important tool of Germany’s foreign policy and they are ready to strike anywhere and anytime if Berlin’s interests are questioned.
+The elite detachment of combat divers, Kommando Spezialkräfte Marine (KSM), is a special unit of commandos of the German Navy that may serve as Germany’s response to the US Navy SEALs.
+Against the background of the current situation in the world (cold wars, sea piracy, etc.), KSM acts as an essential tool of Germany’s foreign policy, and they are ready to strike anywhere and anytime if Berlin’s interests are questioned.
+KSM was established solely for special operations under the water.

 History